-Any worker who handles metal parts, works in extreme heat, or uses electricity places themselves at a higher risk for a workplace injury.
+Any worker who handles metal parts, works in extreme heat, or uses electricity is at a higher risk of workplace injury.
 Those working in the welding profession perform all three of those tasks daily.
 By understanding the most common causes of welding accidents, welders can take the necessary steps to protect themselves from serious workplace injuries.

 Electrical Shock

 One of the most common causes of welding accidents is electrical shock.
-When metal pieces containing electrical voltage touch, their electrical circuit can cause primary or secondary voltage shock.
+When metal pieces carrying electrical voltage touch, the circuit can cause primary or secondary voltage shock.
 Without proper grounding, these shocks can enter a welder’s body.
 Electrical shock can result in first and second-degree burns.
 Using proper grounding equipment and following safe work practices can prevent electrical accidents.

 Toxic Exposure

-The welding process often produces toxic fumes that can be dangerous to workers who breathe these dangerous gases into their lungs daily.
+The welding process often produces toxic fumes that can be dangerous to workers who inhale them daily.
 Welding fumes can contain harmful chemical byproducts, including lead, manganese, aluminum, carbon monoxide, carbon dioxide, and arsenic.
 Toxic exposure to metal oxide compounds can lead to the development of respiratory illnesses and lung cancer.
-To avoid injuries caused by toxic exposure, welders should work in ventilated areas with properly maintained equipment.
+To avoid injuries from toxic exposure, welders should work in well-ventilated areas with properly maintained equipment.

 Welder’s Flash

 Also called arc eye, welder’s flash occurs when a welder is exposed to a bright flash of ultraviolet light coming from a welding torch.
-Welder’s flash typically causes inflammation of the cornea and can lead to light insensitivity, blurred vision, infection, and even loss of eyesight.
+Welder’s flash typically causes corneal inflammation and can lead to light sensitivity, blurred vision, infection, and even vision loss.
 Workers can protect themselves from flash burn by wearing coated safety googles, a welder’s mask, or specially designed sunglasses.

 Hearing Loss